-How do I know if I would be a good candidate for long-term care insurance?**

 How do I know if I would be a good candidate for long-term care health insurance?

-Long-term care health insurance is a good buy for various individuals as described on the previous page.
-Long-term care health insurance is also preferable for people who fall within the following categories:
+Long-term care health insurance is a good buy for various individuals as described above.
+Long-term care health insurance is also preferable for people who also fall within the following categories:

 Those who are likely to need long-term care.
 Although you can never be sure, you will have to make an educated guess if you will be an individual likely to eventually need long-term care.
 After the age of 60, the likelihood of needing a nursing home at some point in time is approximately 40%.
 The average length of stay is about 2.5 years.
 However, 45% of nursing home stays are for three months or less, with the majority being less than one year.
 However, 10% of people who enter a nursing home are there for five years or more.
 Another 30% of older individuals end up needing assisted-living care, or a significant amount of assistance at home.